ivansamoyloff/note-calendar-backend/README.md

 # 📘 Note Calendar Backend

-Note Calendar Backend is the backend part of a calendar application with support for tasks and events.
+Note Calendar Backend is the backend part of a Note calendar application with support for tasks and events.
 It features JWT-based authentication, full unit and e2e test coverage, and secure database access via Prisma.

 ---